inforlife/process/issues/features.md

 [some reason].
 {% endhighlight %}

-An example of description is
+An example of a description is

 {% highlight yaml %}
 System administrators can